jimbopulos/ecothot/README.md

 **Thots Against Climate Change ©2017**

-Ecothot is an environmental awareness movement aimed at making accessible and fun actionable change against harrowing climate change.
+Ecothot is an environmental awareness movement aimed at making both accessible, and fun, the promotion of actionable change against climate change.

 Its mission was initiated by @pujithegreatest and has since gained numerous followers and supporters, with hopes to grow for the sake of our planet's future, and increased quality of life for posterity.